The Trust Project: Response

+In his 2014 article, Jeff Jarvis said that The Trust Project represented "a start" in rebuilding trust in "journalism, news, and media."

 According to The Mirror Group's January to March 2018 study undertaken by Reach plc readers trust rose by 8% "after adopting Trust Project indicators".
-In his 2014 article, Jeff Jarvis said that The Trust Project represented "a start" in rebuilding trust in "journalism, news, and media."
-Business Wire compared the Project's Trust Indicators to nutritional labels that consortium partners can use to "provide clarity on who and what is behind a news story so that people can easily assess whether it comes from a credible source."
+In 2018, Business Wire compared the Project's Trust Indicators to nutritional labels that consortium partners can use to "provide clarity on who and what is behind a news story so that people can easily assess whether it comes from a credible source."
 In the Knight Commission's 2019 report "Crisis in Democracy: Renewing Trust in America", the authors note that "[w]hile many news organizations have experimented with transparency initiatives, there are no standard best practices recognized across the industry."
 They recommended that U.S. news media leaders and an ongoing working group of experts from across the industry could identify and adopt common standards and best practices that promote transparency" by building on "newer efforts underway such as the Trust Project" among others.

+A 2023 analysis by the Center for International Media Assistance found the Trust Project to be similar to the Journalism Trust Initiative in that they focused only on process, but that the Journalism Trust Initiative had more detailed criteria and a longer process designed to align with regulatory statutes in Europe.
+The report concluded that it was possible that initiatives like The Trust Project could be significant in encouraging more accurate news reporting, but that was difficult to evaluate how successful the relatively new program has been given difficulties of measuring how platform algorithms, for example, do or do not incorporate these signals of reliability.